imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 How To: the user can choose to use the differential threshold determination or the forced mode-limited method if "differential limitation" is off.
 The algorithm assumes that the features occupy less than 50% of the images space independent if they are bright on a dark background or vice versa.
 For the opposite case one would need to invert the final output image.
 The limitation step eliminates all intensity information in the histogram up to the limit (mode, mean or median) and calculates a new mean value which is taken as final threshold.
 "Force to smaller partition" anables to extract the pixels which occupy rather the smaller histogram partition besides the limit.

-Download: Part of the BioVoxxel update site in Fiji and can be found under {% include bc content='Plugins | BioVoxxel'%}
+Download: Part of the BioVoxxel update site in Fiji and can be found under {% include bc path='Plugins | BioVoxxel'%}

 Form: plugin, recordable